cejixo3/pubsub/readme.md

 # A simple pub-sub
 Simple in-memory implementation of Pub/Sub with polling an approach.
-You can use this package for building pub/sub systems where the main method of obtaining data is poling (like cases with http)
+You can use this package for building pub/sub systems where the main method of obtaining data is poling (like cases such as with http)

 ### Requirements
 - Go 1.13.
 It must to work on a lower version but was tested only on 1.13